foliovision/fv-wordpress-flowplayer/readme.txt

    1. Download and unpack zip archive containing the plugin.
    2. Upload the fv-wordpress-flowplayer directory into wp-content/plugins/ directory of your wordpress installation.
    3. Go into Wordpress plugins setup in Wordpress administration interface and activate FV Wordpress Flowplayer plugin.
-   4. Optionally, if you want to embed videos denoted just by their filename, you can create the /videos/ directory located directly in the root of your domain and place your videos there.
-Otherwise, you would have to type in a complete URL of video files.
+   4. If you want to embed videos denoted just by their filename, you can create the /videos/ directory located directly in the root of your domain and place your videos there(you use complete URL of video files).
    5. Go to plugin Settings screen and click both "Check template" and "Check videos" buttons to check your template and videos mime type.

 Visit [our site](http://foliovision.com/wordpress/plugins/fv-wordpress-flowplayer/installation) for a fully featured guide with **screenshots** and more!